 Genre: Urban Fantasy

 I never knew a road trip could be so eventful.
-But Ms. Morgan seems to encounter it all, with Jenks, Ivy, and Trent Kalamack along for the ride.
-In Pale Demon , Rachel Morgan is on her way to San Francisco to attend her hearing and possible sentencing as a black witch.
+But Ms. Morgan seems to encounter it all; with Jenks, Ivy, and Trent Kalamack along for the ride in her mothers station wagon.
+In Pale Demon, Rachel Morgan is on her way to San Francisco to attend her hearing and possible sentencing as a black witch.
 Will they find her guilty and banish to the everafter?
 What could possibly happen along the way that might seal her fate?

 There were interesting character developments with most of the usual characters.
 Jenks is still learning to adapt to life without his wife Matalina; Trent is on some kind of top secret elf mission that requires Rachel's help as his body guard; and Ivy is... well... typical Ivy.
 But it's soon evident that they're all trying to come to terms [in their own way] with the possibility that Rachel might not be coming home from this trip.

 Now...
-Let's talk about villians, shall we?
+Let's talk about villains, shall we?
 We have the introduction of a new and very interesting character, Ku'Sox.
 Sneaky, smart and quite possibly deranged; Ku'Sox is a very bad dude, who happens to be near impossible to defeat.
-Without giving too much away, he's a freaky new demon with a possible link to Rachel in a round about way.
-And she might be the only one who can conquer him.
+Without giving too much away, he's a freaky new demon, with a possible link to Rachel in a round about way.
+Unfortunately, she might be the only one who can conquer him.

 "Shit," Ku'Sox said speculatively, and he loosened his grip until my heels dragged on the floor again.
 "I've heard that several times now.
 Is that the word of choice?
 I do so like all-encompassing words.
 Verb, adjective, noun.
 Yes, you are shitted."We get interesting glimpses at both Al and Newt; and let me stress the word interesting.
-Your in for more deepness than you would expect for these two demons.
-Newt [and Al] have definitely gotten way more interesting than they've ever been before.
+You're in for more deepness than you would expect from these two demons.
+Newt [and Al] have definitely gotten way more interesting to me than they've ever been before.

 "Don't be tiresome," Newt said coyly.
 "I don't remember the sun.
 Or colors...like this."
 She had cried.
 The tears were gone now, but she had cried when we'd been alone.
 I think she did remember, and it made her crazy.
-Was I going to go crazy, too?Rachel has an intimate bonding moment with Newt, of sorts that really gets you speculating.
-Oh heck, who am I kidding...
+Was I going to go crazy, too?Rachel has an intimate bonding moment with Newt, of sorts, that...
+Oh heck, who am I kidding?
 Rachel has a intimate bonding moment with everyone in this story, it seems.
 But Chapter 25 is the most memorable out of the entire book; and particularly my favorite.